CSB-SUDA/NetSDR/README.md

-# DRNMDRN
+# NetSDR

-# Drug Repositioning for Cancers - based on network modularization and drug response network
+# Drug Repositioning for Cancers based on subtype-specific network modularization and drug response network

 ## Framework
 ![Framework](Picture/Framework.png)

 ## Highlights
-* A comprehensive computational framework integrating expression profiles, network topology, and biophysics is developed.
-* The ECM module of G-IV characterized by poor prognosis can also serve as a therapeutic target.
-* Combining protein expression with drug sensitivity data guides the construction of drug response networks.
+* We proposed the NetSDR framework for drug repurposing for different can-cer subtypes.
+*	NetSDR integrated, proteomics and drug sensitivity data by network topol-ogyand biophysics-based analysis.
-* GSK1904529A displays prospect as a repurposable drug for G-IV by targeting LAMB2.
+*	Apply NetSDR to gastric cancer revealed GSK1904529A as a repurposable drug for G-IV by targeting LAMB2.

 ## Installation
 ### Requirements
 * R
 * Anaconda3

-### Installation of DRNMDRN
+### Installation of NetSDR
 Use the install_github function from the devtools library to download and install the DRNMDRN package.
 ```
 install.packages("devtools")
 library(devtools)
-install_github("Bin-suda/DRNMDRN")
-library(DRNMDRN)
+install_github("Bin-suda/NetSDR")
+library(NetSDR)
 ```

 ### Installation of DeepPurpose and ProDy